wongjiahau/Pineapple/README.md

 - Which function modified my variables?
 - WTF is the type of this variable?
 - WTF is going on?
+- HTF can I import function from another file?
 - WTF, I just want to write a human-readable function but it seems impossible!

 ## Design goal